snwh/moka-icon-theme/README.md

 ## Copying or Reusing

-This project is licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt) and the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+This project has mixed licencing.
+You are free to copy, redistribute and/or modify aspects of this work under the terms of each licence accordingly (unless otherwise specified).

-The Moka icon assets (any and all `.png` files) are licenced under the terms of the CC-by-SA (which is encoded in the PNG metadata), all SVG icons, icon source materials, scripts and other bits are free software licenced under the GNU GPL; you can copy, redistribute and/or modify aspects of this work under the terms of each license accordingly.
+The Moka icon assets (any and all source `.svg` files or rendered `.png` files) are licenced under the terms of the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

+Included scripts are free software licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

 When reusing this work be sure to include a proper attribution: